-The district understands IDEA funds may only be utilized to provide services to students within the private school who have been identified as in need of special education and may not be used to create separate classes to segregate children with disabilities.
+The cooperative and member districts understand IDEA funds may only be utilized to provide services to students within the private school who have been identified as in need of special education and may not be used to create separate classes to segregate children with disabilities.

-• Use of personnel for the provision of services to parentally-placed private school students with disabilities; 300.142; ARSD 24:05:32:13
+Use of personnel for the provision of services to parentally-placed private school students with disabilities; 300.142; ARSD 24:05:32:13

-The district understands that it may use funds to make personnel available for the provision of special education and related services in private schools.
+The cooperative and member districts understand that it may use funds to make personnel available for the provision of special education and related services in private schools.

-• Property, equipment, and supplies used to provide special education and related services to parentally-placed private school students with disabilities; 300.144; ARSD 24:05:32:15, ARSD 24:05:32:16
+Property, equipment, and supplies used to provide special education and related services to parentally-placed private school students with disabilities; 300.144; ARSD 24:05:32:15, ARSD 24:05:32:16

-The district understands that it is still responsible to account for property, equipment, and supplies placed in private schools for parentally-placed private school students with disabilities.
+The cooperative and member districts understand that it is still responsible to account for property, equipment, and supplies placed in private schools for parentally-placed private school students with disabilities.
 Such inventory will be removed from the private school when it is no longer needed there.